PrakharJain05/PrakharJain05/README.md

 - 🌱 I’m currently learning everything!!
 - 👯 I’m looking for side projects in React and Node Environmnet.
-- ⚡ Fun fact: rather then watching sports I'm more into playing.
+- ⚡ Fact: rather then watching sports I'm more into playing.

 ### Connect with me: